Click on the category dropdown below to see the submissions criteria.

 ADJUDICATION

-A screen down process may take place prior to the judges’ review.
+A screen down process may take place prior to Round 1 voting, taking into account the quality of music.

 ADDITIONAL INFORMATION